Knowing Isn't Understanding: Re-grounding Generative Proactivity with Epistemic and Behavioral Insight: Epistemic - Behavioral Coupling: A Joint Model of Proactive Action

 \item \emph{Commitment must be interruptible by epistemic degradation.} When signals indicate novelty, inconsistency, or breakdown in understanding, systems must be able to downshift or suspend intervention.
 Prioritizing momentum or coherence in the presence of unresolved epistemic tension constitutes a structural failure.

 \item \emph{Epistemic uncertainty must actively modulate initiative.} Uncertainty cannot remain a passive annotation.
 Epistemic assessments must meaningfully influence when, how, and whether proactive action is taken, rather than qualifying behavior only after the fact. \end{enumerate} Together, these requirements delineate the boundary between proactive behavior that is epistemically defensible and behavior that is structurally prone to overreach.
 Any approach to proactive AI that violates these constraints risks reproducing the same failure modes, independent of scale, data, or optimization technique.
-We dive deeper into the consequences of this coupling in Appendix~\ref{sec:consequences}

-\textbf{A Discussion on Implications for Evaluation. } If proactivity is understood as a coupling between behavioral commitment and epistemic legitimacy, then evaluation based solely on task success or efficiency is insufficient.
-Existing benchmarks largely reward outcome attainment and initiative \cite{yao2023react}, while remaining agnostic to whether an intervention was epistemically warranted at the time it was taken.
-As prior work shows, such performance-based evaluation can mask critical differences in behavior under uncertainty, novelty, or distributional shift \cite{hendrycks2021outlier, heer2021agency}.
-From the coupling perspective, the central evaluative question shifts from \emph{did the agent act effectively?} to \emph{was the agent justified in acting when it did?}.
-Answering this requires probing agent behavior under epistemic stress—such as incomplete specification or conflicting evidence—rather than relying exclusively on final outcomes.